pepatricio/pepatricio/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on real estate, green and blue infrastructure and climate change
+- 🌱 I’m currently learning how to use github
+- 😄 Pronouns: he/him

 <!--
 **pedropatricio-econ/pedropatricio-econ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.